About the Commission

 In Alberta, the Alberta Human Rights Act protects Albertans from discrimination in certain areas based on specified grounds.
 The purpose of the Alberta Human Rights Act is to ensure that all Albertans are offered an equal opportunity to earn a living, find a place to live, and enjoy services customarily available to the public without discrimination.

 The Alberta Human Rights Act establishes the Alberta Human Rights Commission to carry out functions under the act.
 The Commission is an independent commission created by the Government of Alberta.
-The Minister of Justice and Solicitor General is responsible for the Commission.
+The Minister of Justice is responsible for the Commission.

 The Commission has a two-fold mandate: to foster equality and to reduce discrimination.
 It fulfills this mandate through public education and community initiatives, through the resolution and settlement of complaints of discrimination, and through human rights tribunal and court hearings.